ngocminhtrn/Office_Renting/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an account management website project for the unit ICT30001 - Information technology project of Swinburne Uni
+This is an account management website project for the unit ICT30001 - Information technology project of Swinburne Univeristy.
+Designed and developed by Group 3.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>